 One uncomfortable area for many students involves their GPA.
 Using this as an example, the best advice is to acknowledge the truth and try to explain it in a positive manner, “You ask about my GPA – it was a 2.5.
 I wish it had been better, but during my first year at Mary Washington I’m afraid I let the freedom go to my head and I didn’t study as much as I should have.
 Consequently, my grades suffered.
 However, if you look at my GPA once I got into my major, you will see that it was consistently above a 3.0 and last semester it was a 3.6.”
 Or, “I admit that my GPA is not as high as I would have liked.
-While I feel I developed excellent time management skills while at UMW, working 15-20 hours a week off campus and being involved in campus groups such as Class Council and writing for The Bullet did not leave me with as much time to study as I would have liked.
+While I feel I developed excellent time management skills while at UMW, working 15-20 hours a week off campus and being involved in campus groups such as Class Council and writing for the school newspaperdid not leave me with as much time to study as I would have liked.
 However, the leadership, communication and organizational skills I developed while in college will be very beneficial to me in this position.”

 How should I prepare for the interview?

 First, you need to know yourself: your strengths and weaknesses, what you have to offer that is unique and why you want to work for this particular organization.
 Speaking of why, you should research the organization prior to your interview and learn as much as you can about its operations and about the job for which you are applying.
 You also need to be able to explain or elaborate upon all items in your resume and cover letter – remember that anything in either is fair game for an interviewer’s question!
 You also should practice answering questions for the interview.
-You can do this with a friend, or through a videotaped mock interview in Career Services.
+You can do this with a friend, or through a mock interview in our office.